Iceland by Sea: Glaciers, Waterfalls & Remote Fjords Up Close

 The 1973 Eldfell volcano eruption garnered international attention and destroyed one-fifth of the town of Vestmannaeyjar.
 Climbing Eldfell — a fabulous hike with a great guide to provide context — should be followed by a visit to the village museum, which explores the incredible devastation the eruption caused.
 The museum was built around the homes destroyed by lava and ash.
 It is humbling to see.
 The Eldheimar bears witness to the power of the earth and the resilience of Icelanders.

 Thanks to that fiery energy, Iceland is blessed with the cleanest, greenest energy on earth.
-With geothermal heating and hydroelectricity, Iceland is an international eco-friendly giant.
+With geothermal heating and hydroelectricity, it's an international eco-friendly giant.
 Renewable energy sources also provide the hot springs and geothermal pools.

 Blue Waters